MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-voicemail.md

 - Voicemails will always be transcribed irrespective of whether you have enabled the voice call transcription.
 - Supervisors can view the voicemails on the **Omnichannel Ongoing Conversations Dashboard**.

+## Prerequisites for voicemail

+The following prerequisites must be met:

+- Unified routing must be enabled.
+- To open a voicemail, agent presence must load.

-## Configure voicemail views in Inbox for agents
+## Configure voicemail views in inbox for agents

 1. In Customer Service admin center, in the sitemap, select **Workspaces** under **Agent experience**.

 1. Select **Manage** for **Agent experience profiles**, and select the profile that you want to edit.

-1. Edit the Inbox, and enable it.
+1. Edit the inbox, and enable it.

 1. Select **Add**.